wu-lee/rushkoff-archive/docs/_articles/the-end-of-the-story.md

 **6. THE PARANOID RECIPROCAL**

-fettered, natural will into

-market libertarian social

-for the anarchists,

-t of a networked

-The accommodation and integration of the un

-public affairs is not a "que sera, sera" or a free

-scheme.
-It may accelerate a few things, and it may be fun

-but, more than anything, it will nurture the developmen

-global culture -- world consciousness.
-Many great thinkers fear such a

-development because they see it as a reversal of human evolution back to the

-stage of the herd.
-Colonial organisms are great for plankton, but human

-beings are different, superior.
-If we are, indeed, superior, it is because we

-have the ability to be conscious of what we do.
-The plankton and minnows

-do not understand that they are part of reefs and schools.
-They simply

-behave.
-If human beings move into a more organismic relationship with one

-another, it will be by choice.
+The accommodation and integration of the unfettered, natural will into public affairs is not a "que sera, sera" or a free market libertarian social scheme.
+It may accelerate a few things, and it may be fun for the anarchists, but, more than anything, it will nurture the development of a networked global culture -- world consciousness.
+Many great thinkers fear such a development because they see it as a reversal of human evolution back to the stage of the herd.
+Colonial organisms are great for plankton, but human beings are different, superior.
+If we are, indeed, superior, it is because we have the ability to be conscious of what we do.
+The plankton and minnows do not understand that they are part of reefs and schools.
+They simply behave.
+If human beings move into a more organismic relationship with one another, it will be by choice.
 We will participate consciously.

 This is why technology and media play such a crucial role in this next